UncleRus/OPWiki/source/user_manual/revo/revo.rst

 OPLink Modem
 ^^^^^^^^^^^^

-The Revolution has its own OPLink Mini built right onto the board!
+The Revolution has its own :doc:`OPLink Mini <../oplink/index>` built right onto the board!
 This is not only a 10DoF flight controller with an ST32F4 processor in the same small footprint as the CC3D, but also has its own LRS modem.
 The modem is directly powered from the Revolution itself, so you don't need to worry about any additional power supply.

 Of course, the on-board modem will have the same functionality as the OPLink Mini.
 Both are fully configurable from the GCS.